LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Apple: Generate an API Key
     * GitHub: Create a Match-Secrets private repository
-    * GitHub: Fork a copy of LoopWorkspace and add Repository secrets
+    * GitHub: Fork a copy of LoopWorkspace and add Secrets
     * GitHub: Action: Add Identifiers
-    * Apple: Never Built Before? - several steps
+    * Apple: Configure Identifiers for Loop
     * Apple: Create your version of Loop in App Store (personal use only, not for distribution)
     * GitHub: Action: Create Certificates
     * GitHub: Action: Build Loop